Fin Whale

 Ecological niche

-Fin whales have a place at the top in the food chain and an important role as regards the marine environment's overall health, consuming vast amounts of plankton as well as other prey items.
+Fin whales have a place at the top of the food chain and an important role as regards the marine environment's overall health, consuming vast amounts of plankton as well as other prey items.

 Fun Facts for Kids

 • Fin whales can expand their mouths and their throats while feeding due to the 100 or so pleats that go from the end of their bodies right to their mouths.
-The pleats enable the mouth cavity during feeding to engulf water, Fin whales being filter feeders, with 350 to 400 baleen plates that they use to catch very small up to medium-sized life that is suspended in the sea.
+The pleats enable the mouth cavity during feeding to engulf water, Fin whales are filter feeders, with 350 to 400 baleen plates that they use to catch very small up to medium-sized life that is suspended in the sea.

 • Fin whales can dive as deep as 230 meters and stay submerged for around 15 minutes.
-A fin whale's blow reaches six meters height and is shaped like a slim cone.
+A fin whale's blow reaches six meters in height and is shaped like a slim cone.

 • Fin whales like to leap completely above the surface of the water as they come up to breathe.
 Doing this enables them to dive approximately 800 feet back down into the water.